Bill Compton (The Southern Vampire Mysteries): Portrayal and reception

 Stephen Moyer speaking at the 2012 San Diego Comic-Con in San Diego, California.

 Before Moyer was cast, Benedict Cumberbatch auditioned for the role.

 In 2011, actor Stephen Moyer won the Saturn Award for Best Actor on Television for his portrayal of Bill Compton on True Blood.

 "It’s no accident [that Bill] kills as many people in the first season as a murderer.
 He’s a killer.
 He can’t help himself," said actor Stephen Moyer.
 "He’s also a man who has lost everything; from a war to his family, to his mortality and so he has pathos; his melancholy and yearning are attractive to play.
 Bill becomes a moral barometer for the show."

 True Blood was popularly understood as an allegory for the civil rights movement and the struggle for gay rights (although series creator Alan Ball acknowledged but deviated from and sometimes discouraged from interpretation.)
-"There is no question that True Blood had those parallels," Stephen Moyer said in response to this reading.
+"There is no question that True Blood had those parallels," Moyer said in response to this reading.
 "We even said, 'We’re coming out of the coffin' – it wasn’t a shrouded metaphor."